LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 Alan Kay [[source]](https://aes2.org/community/technical-council/richard-c-heyser-memorial-lecture-series/details-of-heyser-lectures/memorial-lecture-at-109th-alan-kay-the-computer-revolution-hasnt-happened-yet/)</figcaption>
 </figure>

-One of my favorite product design principles of all time is Alan Kay’s _“Simple things should be simple, complex things should be possible”_.
+One of my favorite product design principles is Alan Kay’s _“Simple things should be simple, complex things should be possible”_.
 ^[[Kay himself replied on Quora and provided background on this quote](https://www.quora.com/What-is-the-story-behind-Alan-Kay-s-adage-Simple-things-should-be-simple-complex-things-should-be-possible).
 Don’t you just love the internet?]
-I had been saying it almost verbatim long before I heard of Kay's quote.
+I had been saying it almost verbatim long before I encountered Kay’s quote.
 Kay’s maxim is deceptively simple, but its implications run deep.
 It isn’t just a design ideal — it’s a call to continually balance friction, scope, and tradeoffs in service of the people using our products.

-This philosophy played a big part in [Prism’s](https://prismjs.com) success back in 2012, allowing it to become the web’s de facto syntax highlighter for years, and total over **2 billion** npm downloads.
+This philosophy played a big part in [Prism’s](https://prismjs.com) success back in 2012, helping it become the web’s de facto syntax highlighter for years, with over **2 billion** npm downloads.
-All it took to highlight blocks of code on a page was including its two files.
+Highlighting code on a page took including two files.
-Nothing to modify in the rest of the page.
+No markup changes.
-Styling was done through nicely readable CSS class names.
+Styling used readable CSS class names.
-Even adding new languages (the most common "complex" use case) was engineered to require much less technical knowledge and effort than alternatives.
+Even adding new languages — the most common “complex” use case — required far less knowledge and effort than alternatives.
-But it also came with a deep extensibility model that allowed plugin authors to dynamically patch its internals and dramatically alter its behavior.
+At the same time, Prism exposed a deep extensibility model so plugin authors could patch internals and dramatically alter behavior.
+These choices are rarely free.
-All of these design decisions took sacrifices: the nice styling API meant higher risk of clashes, and the deep extensibility meant less encapsulation.
+The friendly styling API increased clash risk, and deep extensibility reduced encapsulation.
+These were conscious tradeoffs, and they weren't easy.

 <aside class="note">

 <h4>What things are simple and what things are complex?</h4>

 _Simple_ refers to use cases that are **simple from the user’s perspective**, i.e. the most common use cases.
-They may not be at all simple to implement, and interface simplicity is often [inversely correlated](#poc) with implementation simplicity.
+They may be hard to implement, and interface simplicity is often [inversely correlated](#poc) with implementation simplicity.
 And which things are _complex_, depends on **product scope**.
 Instagram’s complex cases are vastly different than Photoshop’s complex cases, but as long as there is a range, Kay's principle still applies.